 Section 12: Interpretation.
-It is the intention of the City Commission, and it is hereby ordained, that the provisions and revisions of this Ordinance shall become and be made a part of the Code of the City of Miramar; that the sections of this Ordinance may be renumbered or re-lettered to accomplish such intentions; and that the word "Ordinance" shall be changed to "Section" or other appropriate word.
-That in interpreting this Ordinance, underlined words indicate additions to existing text, and stricken through words include deletions from existing text.
-Asterisks (\ \ \) indicate a deletion from the Ordinance of text, which exists in the Code of Ordinances.
-It is intended that the text in the Code of Ordinances denoted by the asterisks and do not set forth in this Ordinance shall remain unchanged from the language existing prior to adoption of this Ordinance.
-Amendments made to the Ordinance on second reading are highlighted.
+It is the intention of the City Commission, and it is hereby ordained, that the provisions and revisions of this Ordinance shall become and be made a part of the Code of the City of Miramar; that the sections of this Ordinance may be renumbered or re-lettered to accomplish such intentions; and that the word this Ordinance, underlined words indicate additions to existing text, and stricken through words include deletions from existing text.
+Asterisks ( ) indicate a deletion from the the Code of Ordinances denoted by the asterisks and do not set forth in this Ordinance shall remain unchanged from the language existing prior to adoption of this Ordinance.